Harishankar-GitHub/SystemsExpert/Systems Design Fundamentals/README.md

 	- There's **version 4 known as IPV4**, this is really what most of the modern day internet uses, and then there's **version 6, IPV6** which is now being used more and more.
 	- **Based on the IP version**, the packet might look different.
 It might be structured a little differently, and a machine will know how it should interpret it based on that version.
 	- The header is very small, anywhere between 20 and 60 bytes, and then the rest of the IP Packet is the data part of the IP Packet.
-	- This is where the information that a machine is trying to send to another machine is gonna be stored.
+	- In the data portion of the IP Packet, the information that a machine is trying to send to another machine is gonna be stored.
 	- Now IP Packets are limited in size.
 They are only **2 to the power of 16 bytes** which is only about **65,000 bytes**.
 This is only 0.065 mega bytes.
 That's really nothing.
 	- If you are sending information over the network, you could imagine you might be sending an email, you might be sending a big file, you might be sending an image.
 	- You are gonna be sending way more than 65,000 bytes.